kaylamarietorres/kaylamarietorres.github.io/essays/finalReflection.md

 ---
 <img class="center" src="..\img\finalEssay\OPS.jpeg">

-In a time where digital innovation is becoming more and more relevant, an important conversation comes up -- what is open-source software really about? *and,* what role does ethics play in software engineering?
+In a time when digital innovation is becoming more and more relevant, an important conversation comes up -- what is open-source software really about? *and,* what role does ethics play in software engineering?
 ***Have you ever considered the pivotal role open-source software plays in democratizing technology?
 How do ethical considerations become intertwined with the creation of software systems that underpin critical infrastructures, where failures could have dire consequences?***
 In this essay I attempt to provide some answers to these questions and more, through the lens of Software Engineering.